Tomas-J-Gonzalez/tg/content/portfolio/evolution-work-program/index.md

   - template: body-copy
     heading: "Conceptualising"
     content: |
+      Sep 2022: Together with one other teammate we set off to create the proposed web-app.

       Sep 2022: Together with one other developer we set off to create the proposed web-app.

       We began by digging into user needs for applicants, on-site workers and internal employees.
 From there, I sketched out rough ideas and turned them into detailed wireframes for both mobile and web.